 How to Get Tickets to SNL, Jimmy Fallon, and Other NYC TV Shows

-If you're set on getting tickets to a show, you’ll likely be spending some time on 1iota.com, the site that manages most of the ticketing for major shows.
-Tickets are always free.
-When you send in your online request, don't be surprised if you don’t find out that your tickets have been granted until shortly before the tape date.
+If you're set on attending the taping of your favorite TV show during your New York City vacation, you’ll likely be spending some time at 1iota.com, the website of the company that manages ticketing for most major shows.
+The good news: Being part of a studio audience is free.
+When you submit your online request, though, don't be surprised if you only find that you've scored seats shortly before the show date.

-If you come to town without any tickets, all is not lost.
-Because they know that every ticket holder won't make it, many studios give out a limited number of standby tickets on the day of taping.
-If you can just get up a little early and don't mind standing in line for a couple hours (or more), you have a good chance of snagging a seat.
+If you come to town without anything booked, all is not lost.
+Many studios give out a limited number of standby tickets on the day of taping.
+If you can just get up a little early and don't mind standing in line for a couple hours (or more), you have a chance of snagging a seat.

-And we do mean a single seat.
-Only one standby ticket per person is allowed, so everybody who wants to get in has to get up at the crack of dawn and stand in line.
-And even if you get your hands on a standby ticket, it doesn't guarantee admission; standbys aren't usually seated until after the regular ticket holders are in.
-Still, chances are good.

-And remember: You don't need a ticket to stand on Rockefeller Plaza in front of the Today show studios.
+And if that doesn't work out, remember: You can always stake out a spot in Rockefeller Plaza in front of the Today show studios.

 Anybody can be on TV with Savannah Guthrie, Hoda Kotb, and the rest of the gang.
 All you have to do is show up outside Today's glass-walled studio at Rockefeller Center (35 W. 48th St., between 5th and 6th avenues) with your HI, MOM! sign.
 Show up weekday mornings around 6am.
 Who knows?
 If it's a nice day, you may even get to chat with the hosts in a segment.
 You can register ahead of your visit at the show's website, but keep in mind that doesn't guarantee you'll get in.
 "The Today Plaza is first-come, first-served until it reaches capacity," acording to the site.